JozanLeClerc/hardflip/README.md

 ## Usage

+Usage is straight forward, add some hosts and connect to them.
+A description of the various keybinds are available by pressing the key `?`.

+vim-like keybinds are available by default.
+It is not possible yet to rebind keys, maybe in the future.

+On first start, you will be prompted to configure GnuPG and default SSH keys.

 ## Next

 Check `ROADMAP.md` to see the intended upgrades for `hardflip`.
 VNC hosts and fuzzysearch are big ones.
 But that's pretty much it.
 Enjoy.

+## Bugs

+I'm sure there are plenty of bugs.
+Please open an issue or mail me at `rbo@gmx.us` if you find some